Introducing Elderella

 "Elderella is private and secure.
 Only the people you choose — like me, or other family members — can see what’s added.
 Everything is designed to meet strict privacy laws in both Canada and the United States, similar to how your doctor’s records are protected."

-Offer to show them our Privacy Policy and Elderella Security.
+Offer to show them our Privacy Policy and Elderella Trust & security page.
 Transparency builds trust.

 You might also say: